security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 > For example, in Mexico `8 Zona Militar` is a parent of `19 Regimiento de Caballería Motorizada` between 15 May 1999 and 20 November 2006.

 Over time, an organization may have different parents.
 Organizations can have multiple parent relationships at the same time.
-For example, sources could indicate an organization has detachments of personnel seconded to other different organizations at the same time.
+For example, sources could indicate an organization has a formal legal parent unit while at the same time a new security body established by decree can also directly order the organization to carry out operations, establishing a second parent relationship.

 In our data model `Organization: Parent` relationships are different from `Organization: Membership`.
 Often when there is an "operation" or "joint task force", it may not have have personnel of its own.
 Rather, personnel from a range of different organizations are assigned to it.
 Generally, these types of arrangements don’t put the operation “above” the unit in the organizational chart.
 Rather, they are “on the same level” as it.
 We outline these types of relationships using the field `Organization: Membership`, which is documented below.